 What is my history?

-Although being a sub-species of the Willow Grouse, a bird found throughout much of the Arctic tundra, the Red Grouse is native to the British Isles.
+Although it is a sub-species of the Willow Grouse, a bird found throughout much of the Arctic tundra, the Red Grouse is native to the British Isles.
 It has survived only on keepered heather moorlands.

 Some Red Grouse are found in Ireland (although some consider Irish Grouse a separate species) and also in Wales.
 The main distribution is in the North of England and Scotland.
 Red Grouse thrive only where they are shot and without shooting, the heather moorland would revert to the scrubland of the 18th Century.